- Understanding Home And Contents Insurance

 Average premiums in Brisbane are about 40% less5 than those in North Queensland, but still higher than those in Sydney and Melbourne.

-Since the cost of flood cover can vary dramatically between policies, make sure you compare like policies for price and find the best deal for you.
-At iSelect, we can help with that.
+Since the cost of flood cover can vary dramatically between policies, make sure you compare like policies for price and find a good deal for you.

 Cost of Home & Contents Insurance in North Queensland

 Cyclone risk differs from flooding.
 This is because cyclones cause regional rather than localised damage5.
 This means that everyone in an at-risk region will pay more on their premium to cover the risk.